Skill Demand Index

 Which roles need Conversion & Journey Optimization most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Conversion & Journey Optimization include Analytics & Reporting.
+Skills commonly paired with Conversion & Journey Optimization include Analytics & Reporting and Affiliate and Influencer Marketing.

 Depth Level Distribution